-The downloaded workspace “openrules.dm.models” includes various examples of decision models that you can build, test, debug, and deploy.
+The downloaded workspace “OpenRulesSamples” includes various examples of decision models that you can build, test, debug, and deploy.
 See examples of decision models here.
 They provide good prototypes for your own operational decision models.
+You can do it from the standard Windows Explorer or from the graphical OpenRules Explorer.

 Building Decision Model

-After you complete the design of your decision model and define its parameters in the file “settings.bat“, you need to build it by a simple double-click on the standard file “build.bat“.
-It will automatically transform all Excel tables to Java packages placed in the folder “generated” (or as defined in the setting.bat).
-Nobody ever should modify the generated files.
-You even don’t have to look at them – they are simply will be used by the Decision Manager to deploy and execute your model.
+After you complete the design of your decision model and define its properties in the file “project.properties“, you need to build and test it by a simple double-click on the standard file “test.bat“.
+It will automatically transform all Excel tables to Java packages placed in the folder “target”.
+Nobody ever should modify the generated files as they will be automatically regenerated when you make changes in your Excel-based model.
+You even don’t have to look at them – they are simply will be used by the Decision Manager internally to test and deploy your model.

-OpenRules DM keeps track to the original Excel tables, and produces all messages and explanations in the business terms used in Excel.
+OpenRules Decision Manager keeps track to the original Excel tables, and produces all messages and explanations in the business terms used in Excel.

 Testing Decision Model